bjowes/cypress-ntlm-auth/README.md

 ```javascript
 Cypress.env.baseUrl = ntlmHost;
 ```
-This will persist until the current specfile is finished.
+This will persist until the current spec file is finished.

 ## cy.ntlmReset()
 The ntlmReset command is used to remove all configured ntlmHosts from previous ntlm command calls.
 Since the proxy configuration persists when a test case or spec file is finished, a good practice is to call ntlmReset in the beforeEach method.
 This ensures that you have a clean setup at the start of each test.